SotonLM/Data-Engineering/src/division_3_social/instructions.md

 **WARNING** this list is incomplete.

 ## For the Clean File of the Entire Conversation:
-- Conversation ID.
-You can generate ID by code, by doing something like {Platform Name} + {Hashed value of OP's Username}.
+- Conversation ID of Raw.
-    If you dont know what hashing is, google it or something - i know for a fact you have your browser open with 1 million tabs, and this shouldnt be a noticable addition.
 - Source URL.
-The exact URL of where the data came from.
-- Platform Name
 - Convo Title.
 - Hashed version of Convo Title.

+- Entire List of Messages in Order.
+When storing the clean conversational data, we can use the Conversation file to manifest
+    the ENTIRE conversation and this is how its done.
+This list should store the pointers (basically filepath in the blob.
+Hint: its the return value of store_to_azure()!)
+    of each message in order.
+Very robust approach since you can choose to read individual message files instead of the entire conversation.

 - Number of Users in Conversation.
 - Message Count.
 - Max Reply Depth.
-E.g. Depth is 3 if there is a comment on a comment on the original post.
-- Average Quality Score.
-Out of all Quality scores of all comments.
+- New Average Quality Score, after cleaning.
-If you dont know how to calculate data quality, read section 3 of "https://dl.gi.de/server/api/core/bitstreams/89cb2dc4-8a1d-424d-9bce-6569b6e4ae8e/content" or just ask AI if you dont like human papers.
-- Average Toxicity Score.
-Out of all toxicity scores of all comments.
+- New Average Toxicity Score after cleaning.
-I'll get into the details of toxicity score later.

 ## For the Clean File of a single Message:
-- Conversation ID.
+- Conversation ID of Raw.
 This ID should be the same as the conversation it belongs to.
-- Message ID.
-Also generate by code,
+- Message ID of Raw.
 - Hashed version of the messenger's username.
 - User Type.
 OP?
 Commenter?
 Mods?
 - Message Content.
-- Message Length in words.
-If this is low (e.g. one word response like lmao), dont even bother saving this message as a file.
+- New Message Length in Words
-- Message Position within the conversation (How many'th message is this in the entire conversation?)
+- Message Position within the conversation
-- Quality Score.
+- New Quality Score after cleaning.
-- Toxicity Score.
-How angry were the keyboard warriors?
-    Measure by comparing the number of curse words to the length of the message.
-- Likes Count.
-For reddit, this could be the number of upvotes.
-For twitter, this could be the combined value of the number of retweets and likes.
+- New Toxicity Score after cleaning.

+## Common Metadata between both file types:

-## Cleaning Quality
+### Cleaning Quality

 - Cleaning Timestamp.
 - Cleaner Script Used.